5G NR ARFCN

 Cell configuration and planning

-Engineers use ARFCN when configuring a carrier, validating band use, and confirming that the deployed cell is aligned with the intended frequency plan.
+ARFCN is used when configuring a carrier, validating band use, and confirming that the deployed cell is aligned with the intended frequency plan.

 System information and serving-cell interpretation

 During early access, the UE first finds the cell through synchronization, then learns broader radio context through broadcast and configuration information.
-ARFCN-related parameters become part of how engineers verify that the UE is camped on or connected to the intended carrier.
+ARFCN-related parameters become part of how serving frequency that the UE is camped on or connected to the intended carrier.

 Measurements and mobility